-Natural Killer cell overview
+Natural Killer cells - an overview

 Natural Killer (NK) cells were first described in the mid-1970’s as a population of innate lymphocytes that were able to mediate cytotoxicity against tumour cells without prior exposure to a target (Herberman et al., 1975, I and II).
 NK cells are found in primary and secondary immune compartments, some mucosal tissues and are continually circulating through the vasculature to perform host immunosurveillance.
 They make up between 5-15% of human peripheral blood cells and 2-3% of splenocytes in mice (Mah and Cooper, 2016).
 Along with their role in tumour cell surveillance, they are also valued for their early defence against microbial infection.
 In recent years, NK cells have been shown to possess significant similarities to adaptive immune cells, such as T and B cells, including clonal expansion, self-renewal, long-lived memory responses and antigen specificity (Adams et al., 2016; O’Sullivan et al., 2015; Sun et al., 2011).
 NK cells are also a member of a family of lymphocytes known as innate lymphoid cells (ILCs).
 ILCs can be classified into three main groups, ILC1s, in which NK cells are a member of, ILC2s and ILC3s, based on their different transcription factor profiles, cytokine production and cell surface markers.
 NK cells, unlike other members of the ILC1 family, constituently express the transcription factor Eomesodermin (Eomes) and the integrin CD49b (also known as Alpha 2 Beta 1 or DX5) (Gordon et al., 2012).